 Yet Latvian locals are sceptical towards these changes.
 While the majority of Latvian citizens support return migration and immigration from other EU countries, strong opposition to other forms immigration is prevalent.
-Negative stereotypes about people with a different skin colour or cultural background are common, and newcomers find it hard to start their lives here - they experience discrimination when trying to secure housing, looking for employment or even when engaging with government and municipal officials [ 1 ].
+Negative stereotypes about people with a different skin colour or cultural background are common, and newcomers find it hard to start their lives here – they experience discrimination when trying to secure housing, looking for employment or even when engaging with government and municipal officials Observations during focus groups with third country nationals [ 1 ].

 To ensure that these issues are noticed by policy makers, PROVIDUS is taking part in an international research project RACCOMBAT.
 It aims to introduce a rule of law education element in language and social orientation courses available to newcomers, mainstream integration in other relevant policy portfolios, as well as introduce the general public with best practices in social orientation of newcomers.

 This analytical report examines the extent to which rule of law is currently present in social orientation.
 It lists the support activities currently available for social orientation of newcomers, the legal provisions that cover anti-discrimination measures, as well as legal resources that are available for victims of discrimination.
 The report then explores the extent to which these social orientation activities contain information about rule of law and anti-discrimination, and suggests ways in which the existing social orientation framework can be improved.

 You can read the full report herepdf.